‘DWTS’ Pro Alan Bersten Hilariously Snuggles In Bed With His Mirrorball Trophy Ahead Of Season 29 Finale

 The pro dancer, who won the mirrorball trophy with Bachelorette star Hannah Brown last season, shared a hilarious snap to Instagram as he marked his final moments as the reigning champion on ABC’s celebrity ballroom competition.

 In a series of pics shared on his social media page, the 26-year-old dancer and choreographer snuggled with his glitzy trophy as he lay shirtless in an all-white bed.
-In a second pic Alan playfully pointed at his mirrorball and in a final photo, he smooched the glass-covered prize.
+In a second pic, Alan playfully pointed at his mirrorball, and in a final photo, he smooched the glass-covered prize.

-In the caption, Alan noted that it has been almost one year to the day that he has been with his “baby” after winning Dancing With the Stars with Hannah last November 25th.
+For the caption, Alan noted that it has been almost one year to the day that he has been with his prize after winning Dancing with the Stars with Hannah last November 25th.
 He joked that no matter what happens on the Season 29 finale, he and his blinged-out “baby” will always have each other.
 The longtime DWTS pro also wished luck to the four finalists one week after he was eliminated from the competition with Disney star Skai Jackson.

-Fans reacted to Alan’s hilarious post in the comments section hours before the live finale was set to take place.
+Fans reacted to Alan’s hilarious post in the comments section hours before the live finale is set to take place.

 “Couples goals!” one fan joked.